-In a world of record-high employee turnover, Human Resources teams are breaking down data siloes to improve employee engagement and reduce churn.
-The resulting programs, People Analytics and Voice of Employee, take a data-driven approach to improving productivity and reducing turnover by analyzing employee feedback.
+In a world of record-high employee turnover, Human Resources teams are breaking down data silos to improve employee engagement and reduce churn.
+People Analytics and Voice of Employee take a data-driven approach to improving productivity and reducing turnover by analyzing employee feedback at scale.

 This article explains what People Analytics and Voice of Employee are, how they work, and how to choose the right Voice of Employee analytics tool for your organization.